https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Course overview

-Graduates from Deakin’s honours program are in high demand for their investigative, exploratory and lateral thinking approach to IT.
-By undertaking a focused research project, you’ll graduate with advanced technical expertise in your chosen specialisation, as well as the skills to become a creative, solutions-driven professional in this dynamic industry.
+Graduates from Deakin’s IT honours program are in high demand for their investigative, exploratory and lateral-thinking approach to IT.
+By undertaking a focused research project, you will graduate with advanced technical expertise in your chosen specialisation, as well as with the skills to become a creative, solutions-driven professional in this dynamic industry.

 Are you a high performer wanting to investigate specialised knowledge through a focused research project?

-As well as developing deeper and more specialised IT skills, you’ll learn to be an ethical, informed researcher.
-The coursework component of your honours program provides essential theory for robust research, while your chosen project extends the practical skills you need to become a curious, adaptable problem-solver in your career.
+As well as developing deeper and more specialised IT skills, you will learn to be an ethical, informed researcher.
+The coursework component of your honours program provides essential theory for robust research, while your chosen project extends the practical skills you need to become a curious, adaptable problem solver in your career.

 Your project can focus on one of Deakin’s many IT discipline areas, including: